 - Remind them when that first reward comes “This is because you filled up your cotton balls!
 I’m so glad that you did because this is so much fun!”

-- I do not give them out for doing their chores (see age-appropriate chore list here).
+- I do not give them out for doing their normal chores (see age-appropriate chore list here).
 These cotton balls are special and come when they do something that was NOT asked of them. (see number 6)

-- SIMPLY PUT: DO GOOD- GET A COTTON BALL.
-FILL YOUR JAR->> DO SOMETHING SPECIAL WITH MOM & DAD (or even have a sleepover at their grandparent’s house or cousin’s house).
+- FILL YOUR JAR->> DO SOMETHING SPECIAL WITH SOMEONE SPECIAL (Usually Mom or Dad, or even a sleepover at their grandparent’s house or cousin’s house).